Cohort 5 (2025)

 Strategies Used:

-Develop machine learning models to identify patients at high risk for medication discrepancies.
+Develop machine learning models to identify patients with complex medical history for medication discrepancies.

-Incorporate social determinants of health data into risk stratification.
+Incorporate non-clinical determinants of health data into risk stratification.

 Pilot the AI system within routine hospital workflows.

-The project acknowledges disparities in medication access and adherence, designing the AI system to incorporate socioeconomic and health literacy considerations.
+The project acknowledges differences in medication access and adherence, designing the AI system to incorporate economic and health literacy considerations.

 Expected Outcomes